e-v-o-l-v-e/nix-config/README.md

 This flake holds the config (nixos and/or home-manager) for all my machines.

 > [!Warning]
-> WIP, up to date as of august 13
+> WIP, readme up to date as of august 13

 > [!Note] Note (november 19)
 > I moved my dotfiles outside of nix : https://github.com/e-v-o-l-v-e/dotfiles

+## Notice

+I'm currently rewriting my config to flake parts in the flake-part branch

 ## CONFIG